labeling machine

 Cleaning and Lubrication

 Over time, dust, debris, and adhesive residues can build up and impair the machine’s functionality.
-Maintain the labeling machine by paying careful attention to the rollers, conveyors, and labeling heads.
+Maintain the labeler by paying careful attention to the rollers, conveyors, and labeling heads.
+Clean out these components according to their instruction manuals.

 Ensure all moving components, including bearings and chains, are properly oiled.
-This lowers the possibility of malfunctions by preventing wear and tear brought on by friction.
+This lowers the possibility of malfunctions by preventing wear and tear caused by friction.

 Inspection of Wear Parts

-Inspect worn parts like belts, gears, and drive chains regularly.
-Replace any components showing signs of wear promptly to prevent unexpected failures.
+Regularly inspect worn parts like belts, gears, and drive chains.
+Promptly replace any components showing signs of wear to prevent unexpected failures.

 Maintain proper tension in belts and chains to avoid slippage or breakage, which can disrupt the labeling process.